tvrenamer/tvrenamer/README.md

 [More information from iMore](http://www.imore.com/how-open-apps-unidentified-developer-os-x-mountain-lion)

 ## Getting Support and Submitting Bug Reports
-[View past bug reports](http://code.google.com/p/tv-renamer/issues/list?can=1&q=&colspec=ID+Type+Status+Priority+Milestone+Owner+Summary&cells=tiles) and if that is no help then [submit a new one](http://code.google.com/p/tv-renamer/issues/entry).
+[View past bug reports](https://github.com/tvrenamer/tvrenamer/issues) and if that is no help then [submit a new one](https://github.com/tvrenamer/tvrenamer/issues/new), but please add labels appropriately.
 The developers will be notified and you should hear back shortly.

 ## Running in debug mode
 If the application crashes it helps us greatly if you can provide us a stacktrace of what went wrong.
-In order to do this, you just need to run the application in the terminal, then copy the output into [a new bug report](http://code.google.com/p/tv-renamer/issues/entry).
+In order to do this, you just need to run the application in the terminal, then copy the output into [a new bug report](https://github.com/tvrenamer/tvrenamer/issues/new).

 If the application doesn't start with a java error, [ensure that your JAVA_HOME environment variable is set correctly](http://www.oracle.com/technology/sample_code/tech/java/sqlj_jdbc/files/9i_jdbc/EnvSetup.html).